Links checked 21/03/18.

 How quickly you get the results of a biopsy will depend on the urgency of your case and the hospital where you had the procedure.
 Sometimes, your results will be available within a few days, but it can take longer.

-Rarely, a muscle biopsy (sample of muscle tissue) will need to be taken when it is suspected that SS has directly affected the muscles, but most patients will not need one.
+Rarely, a muscle biopsy (sample of muscle tissue) will need to be taken when it’s suspected that SS has directly affected the muscles, but most patients won’t need one.

-Unfortunately, muscle biopsy findings are not always specific, and a precise diagnosis may not be made.
+Unfortunately, muscle biopsy findings aren’t always specific, and a precise diagnosis may not be made.